TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-config-deployment-slots.md

 1. [Consumption plan](https://docs.microsoft.com/azure/azure-functions/functions-scale#consumption-plan) supports adding **one** deployment slot.
 If you require additional slots, please host function app on a [dedicated plan](https://docs.microsoft.com/azure/azure-functions/functions-scale#consumption-plan).
 2. Please manage slot in Function App blade instead of going to Function App -> All settings, since "Deployment Slots" and "Deployment Slots(Preview)" are greyed out there
-3. The warning message that appears when you create a deployment slot in Azure Portal, "You can’t use the deployment slot after Jan 2019.
+3. The warning message that appears when you create a deployment slot in Azure Portal, *"You can’t use the deployment slot after Jan 2019.
 You need to move “Deployment Slot(Preview) experience.
-Please click here and try new experience”, is for Azure App Service Deployment Slots.
+Please click here and try new experience”*, is for Azure App Service Deployment Slots.
 Customers are still able to use existing Function App slots experience even after Jan 2019.

 ## **Recommended Documents**